-This bimonthly afternoon meeting is open to all DSA members interested in staying informed about the issues and initiatives shaping downtown.
-Each meeting will feature an in-depth presentation on one or two major topics related to DSA’s strategic priorities: transportation and access, economic development and the urban experience.
-These discussions will be led by DSA Board members, external experts or DSA partners.
-Following the deep dive, there will be a rapid-fire issue discussion on a handful of other timely issues that are impacting downtown.
+This free, bimonthly afternoon meeting is open to all DSA members interested in staying informed about the issues and initiatives shaping downtown.
+Each meeting features an in-depth presentation on one or two major topics related to DSA’s strategic priorities: transportation and access; economic development; and the urban experience.
+These discussions are led by DSA Board members, external experts or DSA partners.
+Following the deep dive, there’s a quick discussion on a handful of other timely issues impacting downtown.
 Specific topics will be promoted prior to each session.

-- Chairs: Ken Lederman, Foster Pepper, and DSA Board member; Sung Yang, Pacific Public Affairs, and DSA Board member
+- Chairs: Ken Lederman, Foster Pepper PLLC, and DSA Board member; Sung Yang, Pacific Public Affairs, and DSA Board member

 - Membership: Open to corporate/nonprofit and residential DSA members.

 Third Avenue suffers from a poorly maintained streetscape, an oversaturation of buses, public safety issues and underperforming ground-floor retail.
-Several improvement efforts materialized over the last two decades, but none have had a lasting impact.
-With major planning efforts afoot, there is a renewed interest in improving the Third Avenue corridor.
-Last year, DSA established a public-private Third Avenue Task Force to oversee near-term improvements and develop a long-term vision for this important downtown corridor.
-This year, the Task Force will finalize the vision and coordinate next steps with other related efforts.
+Several improvement efforts have taken place over the last two decades, but none have had a lasting impact.
+Two years ago, DSA established a public-private Third Avenue Task Force to oversee near-term improvements and develop a long-term vision for this important downtown corridor.
+With those efforts now underway, the next phase of work will be guided by a Third Avenue Committee, which will meet as needed at key milestones.

-- Chairs: Kathy O’Kelly, Hines, and DSA Board member; Sabrina Villanueva, Clise Properties
+- Chairs: Kathy O’Kelley, Hines, and DSA Board member; Sabrina Villanueva, Clise Properties

-- Membership: Open to corporate/nonprofit DSA members on a first-come basis.
+- Membership: Open to corporate/nonprofit DSA members on a first-come, first served basis.

 Pike Pine Sounding Board